iremclk/SSL-Certificate-Future-Expiry-Checking/README.md

 # SSL-Certificate-Future-Expiry-Checking

-## This is a minitool that checks whether the SSL certificate expiry date is approaching or not.
+## This is a mini tool that checks whether the SSL certificate expiry date is approaching or not.

 This also prints the last date that the certificate is valid.